-Most survey respondents (n=46, 56%) – across all country categories – claimed that restrictions on the movement of dog vaccination personnel were the main hindrance, especially when high-risk COVID-19 areas coincided with endemic rabies areas (Figure 3A).
-Additionally, it was difficult to organize vaccination campaigns in adherence to the local COVID-19 safety guidelines (n=30, 37%), particularly where campaigns are usually carried out by small Non-Governmental Organizations (NGOs) and not the government itself.
-Other reasons for disruption included dog owners being afraid of gathering for vaccination (28, 34%) and, especially in in-progress countries, dog vaccines being unavailable or limited (n=24, 29%) and vaccinators being quarantined or relocated to COVID-19 response (n=21, 26%).
-Other issues mentioned by respondents included: budget constraints; animal officers losing their contracts due to staff cuts; veterinarians continuing to move from the government sector to the private sector because the former has no budget for salaries; children – those who often bring dogs for vaccination – being forbidden to leave their house; and, people being afraid of dogs spreading COVID-19 at vaccination points.
+Most respondents (n=46, 56%) – across all country categories – claimed that restrictions on the movement of personnel were the main hindrance, especially when high-risk COVID-19 areas coincided with endemic rabies areas (Figure 3A).
+Additionally, it was difficult to organize vaccination campaigns in adherence to local COVID-19 safety guidelines (n=30, 37%), particularly campaigns usually carried out by Non-Governmental Organizations (NGOs) rather than government.
+Other reasons for disruption included dog owners being afraid of gathering for dog vaccinations (28, 34%) and, especially in in-progress countries, dog vaccines being limited or unavailable (n=24, 29%) and vaccinators being quarantined or reassigned to COVID-19 response (n=21, 26%).
+Other issues mentioned by respondents included: budget constraints; animal officers losing their contracts due to staff cuts; government veterinarians moving to the private sector due to lack of budget for salaries; children – those who often bring dogs for vaccination – being forbidden to leave their house; and, people being afraid of dogs spreading COVID-19 at vaccination points.
 Indeed, one respondent talked about the new challenge of respecting “double distancing; human-human and animal-human.”
 Interestingly, some participants observed that at the beginning of the pandemic, people’s fear of dogs’ vulnerability to COVID-19 increased the demand for vaccination, including rabies.
-Finally, the need for mobile applications to record dog vaccination participants, personal protective equipment, hand sanitizers, extra personnel to manage queues, and, in one example, isolation cabins, all increased the cost of dog vaccinations.
+Finally, the need for mobile phone applications to record dog vaccination participants, personal protective equipment, hand sanitizers, extra personnel to manage queues, and, in one example, isolation cabins, all increased the cost of dog vaccinations.

-In rural and urban areas, dog vaccination was affected differently.
-Some respondents said that, especially during the first months of the pandemic, concern about COVID-19 was limited in rural communities, because fatal cases were still low in the Global South and initially confined to cities.
+Dog vaccination was affected differently in rural versus urban settings.
+Some respondents said that, especially early in the pandemic, concerns about COVID-19 was limited in rural communities, because fatalities were still low in the Global South and initially confined to cities.
 Echoing this view, another participant observed that “COVID-19 may be bad, but rabies is far scarier.”
-So, in rabies-aware communities, rural dog owners were willing as usual to participate in dog vaccinations, also thanks to persuasion from community leaders.
-Yet, the vaccinators – often travelling from towns – were reluctant to work in rural areas because they feared poor social distancing.
-Besides these concerns, the main problem was the impossibility or unbearable costs for urban vaccinators to reach them rural communities due to travel bans, towns being quarantined, and increased safety risks when travelling to remote areas.
+So, in rabies-aware communities, rural dog owners were willing to participate in dog vaccinations, also thanks to persuasion from community leaders.
+Yet, vaccinators – often travelling from towns – were reluctant to work in rural areas fearing poor social distancing.
+Besides these concerns, the main challenge was the difficulty or costs for urban vaccinators to reach rural communities due to travel bans, towns being quarantined, and safety risks when travelling to remote areas.
 In one endemic country, because of the risk of hijackings, central static points replaced mobile clinics.
 Several participants shared their enthusiasm for dog vaccination programs based on local, lay animal vaccinators – meaning trained community animal health workers – instead of external professionals.
-It was argued that this would reduce transport-related challenges and costs and, in the current situation, COVID-19 spread, eventually increasing active and sustainable community engagement.
+It was argued that this would reduce transport-related challenges and costs and, in the current situation, COVID-19 spread, while increasing sustainable community engagement.
 Only one respondent said that, despite the challenges, rural areas were prioritized anyway, because of high numbers of cases.